Meet the Swiss pocket knife of network traffic inspection

-To help you build great projects, we also provide hardware modules to achieve specific functionalities such as motor control, MP3 decoding, Ethernet communication and more.
+To help you build great projects, we also provide hardware modules to achieve specific functionalities such as motor control, MP3 decoding, battery management and more.

-To support development of firmware, we also provide a minimalistic SDK which allows extremely fast and straightforward development of firmware components, both simple and complex.
+To support development of firmware, we also provide a Software Development Kit (SDK), which allows extremely fast and straightforward development of firmware components, both simple and complex.

 The SDK includes a dependency management system capable of fetching and configuring libraries from various sources, including the official Dooba Core Team repositories.

 One of the core advantages of the Dooba SDK is the substrate system - a powerful way to generate the underlying bricks for any application with minimal code.